ec-europa/europa-component-library/src/website/src/pages/eu/index.md

 ## europa.eu

-This library contains all available components that you can use to build your own website.
+This library will contain all available components that you can use to build your own website under the EU emblem (top level site of the [europa.eu](https://europa.eu/) domain).

-All library elements are accompanied by

-- documentation explaining what a component is and how it should be used
-- a visual demonstration
-- HTML/CSS code for implementation

-For support in building a European Commission website using the ECL, please contact [COMM Europa Management](mailto:Europamanagement@ec.europa.eu) (CEM).
+The design of the components for the EU branded sites are currently work in progress.

+Should you need to revamp or create a site communicating under the EU emblem (https://europa.eu/sitename), please contact [COMM Europa Management](mailto:Europamanagement@ec.europa.eu) (CEM) for support in building an EU branded website using the ECL.